clevertree/fan-edits/FanMixes/Final Fantasy (2001) - The Phantom Menace/README.md

 it's systematic, like the Combine-style destruction of Gaza.
 Alrighty then!
 Now I see how locked-down the forum/discord/reddit channels are.
 I figure there are industry agents at work here.
 I don't think that's much of a conspiracy really.
-As hollywood continues to get worse, they are more afraid that we will eventually compete with them.
+As Hollywood continues to get worse, they are more afraid that we will eventually compete with them.
 They don't even want us making edits.
 That much is clear.